 How to become a servant leader

 Servant leadership is a way of leading that emphasizes empathy and connection over control and domination.
-It’s about valuing the unique contributions of every member of your team and focusing on their strengths rather than their weaknesses.
+It’s about valuing the unique contributions of every team member and focusing on their strengths rather than their weaknesses.

-The key qualities of a servant leader are humility, respect, and compassion -qualities that are demonstrated by taking care of those you work with, listening to them, and putting their needs above your own.
+The essential qualities of a servant leader are humility, respect, and compassion -qualities demonstrated by taking care of those you work with, listening to them, and putting their needs above yours.

-Another benefit of servant leadership is that it makes you more likely to make decisions based on what’s best for the people who work under you, instead of just doing whatever you think is best for yourself.
+Another benefit of servant leadership is that it makes you more likely to make decisions based on what’s best for the people who work under you instead of doing whatever you think is best for yourself.

 When you take this approach, you’re more likely to choose policies that support employee growth and development—and end up with a more motivated and engaged team.